A scalable Bayesian double machine learning framework, with application to racial disproportionality assessment: Discussion

+It is also worth mentioning that the empirical analysis of the DI does not take into account the spatial dimension of the data.
+While this issue is outside the scope of this work, it is possible that there are unobserved spatial confounders.
+In future work, the proposed framework could be extended to address the threat of spatial confounding either through distance-adjusted propensity matching as in \cite{papadogeorgou2019adjusting} or through a probabilistic representation of the latent confounders similar to \cite{papadogeorgou2023spatial}.
+Moreover, we should note that residual spatial autocorrelation was not accounted for in this application.
+Another important future extension would involve incorporating a Gaussian random Markov field component to the model to account for spatial dependence.

 Bayesian methods hold significant interest in applied scientific causal research.
 These methods enable direct probability statements regarding treatment effectiveness and facilitate sensitivity assessments with different prior or expert inputs.
 There remains many scopes for future research to explore various possibilities in Bayesian semi-parametric inference in high-dimensional settings.
-For example, the proposed methodology can be widely applied in other causal settings when the traditional Bayesian set-up requires over-specifying the model condition.
-Moreover, this Bayesian method, coupled with machine learning methods, also presents an important direction for advancement to accommodate complex data structures, such as time-varying treatments, longitudinal data, interference, or hierarchical frameworks in high-dimensional scenarios.
+An important future direction is the development of formal theoretical guarantees for the proposed methodology as we discussed in Section \ref{sec:valid}.
+In addition, combining Bayesian methods with modern ML tools offers considerable potential for handling increasingly complex data structures in causal inference, including time-varying treatments, survival data, interference settings, network dependence, and hierarchical or multilevel models in high-dimensional applications.